C2DH/ranketwo/_assignments/boder/10-Boder-Dissemination.en.md

 - Create a project on the [HistoryPin](https://www.historypin.org/en/){:target="_blank"} website.
 - Follow the instructions on [this video](https://youtu.be/VKWBDMLhjSk){:target="_blank"}.
 - Look up the coordinates of the places that you have listed.
-- Add all these places to your map.
+- Add all these places to your online map.
 - Include a short description of which part of Boder’s legacy can be found in each institute.
 Bear in mind that Boder created other projects besides the Holocaust interviews!
-- Use the template.
+Document your findings in your template.

 <!-- section -->